excelmm/adventofcode2020/README.md

+# Advent Of Code 2020

-adventofcode2020 Solutions - probably inefficient though!
+Advent Of Code 2020 Solutions - probably inefficient though!

 Currently *mostly* python - will post Java and C++ solutions soon (as I'm currently learning Java and C++)